Frequently Asked Questions

 What does PrimeCare include?

-PrimeCare is Peplink's bundled support and warranty subscription.
-It is included with most new Peplink routers for the first year (sometimes two years, depending on the model and any active promotions).
-After the included period expires, you can renew PrimeCare annually to maintain coverage.
+PrimeCare is Peplink's bundled support and warranty subscription, included with most new routers for the first year (sometimes two, depending on the model and any active promotions).
+After the included period, you renew annually to maintain coverage.

 - Extended hardware warranty.
 Your router is covered for hardware defects for the duration of your PrimeCare subscription.
 If a unit fails, Peplink replaces it.
 Without PrimeCare, the standard warranty is typically one year.